SwingGuy1024/JobSearch/README.md

 For other platforms, you may now assemble an executable jar file from the compiled classes:

     mvn clean assembly:assembly

+The location of the database is determined by the `SQLiteInfo` class.

 ## Why?